opendistro/for-elasticsearch-docs/docs/elasticsearch/ux.md

 - Forgiving: Tolerates typos.

 Implement autocomplete in one of three ways: prefixes, edge N-grams, and completion suggestors.
+Use these same methods to implement instant search.
+Instant search is where you show search results as your users type.

-### Prefix matching (query time)
+### Prefixes (query time)

 Use prefix matching to implement autocomplete on any text analyzed field at query time.
 This is easy because you don’t have to set up special mappings or index your data in a particular way; it simply works with the data that you’ve already indexed.

 For example, assume that the user types in the phrase “qui” to search the `text_entry` field.
-To autocomplete this phrase, use the `match_phrase_prefix` query to search all `text_entry` fields that begin with "qui".
+To autocomplete this phrase, use the `match_phrase_prefix` query to search all `text_entry` fields that begin with the prefix "qui".
-To make the word order and relative positions more flexible, specify a `slop` value.
+To make the word order and relative positions flexible, specify a `slop` value.

 ```json
 GET shakespeare/_search